mcharouk/aws/Certification/developer.md

 * custom images can be pulled from ECR, Docker hub or any private registry
 * CodeBuild doesn't cache the image
 * you can use CodeBuild Agent, which is a local version of CodeBuild, to quickly debug an issue in the build

+* CodeBuild can cache the artifacts either on S3 or in local.
+  * Local stores the cache in the container host.
+It should be used when the build are very frequent, and the artifacts are big in size.
+[Doc is here](https://confluence.eulerhermes.com/pages/editpage.action?pageId=228559429)

+# CodePipeline

+* code pipeline can have multiple stages.
+Each stage can have multiple actions that can be run in parallel.

 # XRay